The money challenge that will set you up for success in paying off debt.

 Day 13: What to Do With That Tax Money

-If we can change our spending habits and make a big difference in our lives, I know you can do it, too.
+If our family can change our spending habits and make a big difference in our lives, I know you can do it, too.

 Have you ever participated in a money challenge?